AdobeDocs/campaign-standard-learn.en/help/acs/managing-processes-and-data/importing-profiles.md

 team: DOC
 ---

-# Importing profiles with a workflow{#importing-profiles-with-a-workflow}
+# Import profiles with a workflow{#import-profiles-with-a-workflow}

 You can collect data from a file to process it and/or to import it into the Adobe Campaign database.